 - When blood pressure is very low, consider vasopressors (commonly referred to as “pressors”).
 Vasopressors and inotropes are medications used to create vasoconstriction or increase cardiac contractility, respectively.
 Consider using the following:

-– Epinephrine is the pressor of choice for individuals who are not in cardiac arrest.
+– Dopamine and norepinephrine are the pressors of choice for individuals who are not in cardiac arrest.

-– Dopamine and phenylephrine are alternatives to epinephrine.
+– Vasopressin and phenylephrine are the second agents to be added.

-– Norepinephrine is generally reserved for severe hypotension or as a last-line agent.
+– Epinephrine is generally reserved for severe hypotension or as a last-line agent

 - Titrate the infusion rate to maintain the desired blood pressure.

 The Post–Cardiac Arrest Care Algorithmwas updated to emphasize the need to prevent hyperoxia, hypoxemia, and hypotension.